 You might:

-A doctor or psychiatrist might call these experiences identity alteration.
+A psychiatrist might call these experiences identity alteration.

 You might:

-A doctor or psychiatrist might call these experiences identity confusion.
+A psychiatrist might call these experiences identity confusion.

-A trigger is a reminder of something traumatic from the past, which can cause you to experience dissociation or other reactions.
-It could be a sight, sound, taste, smell or touch.
-It could be a situation or way of moving your body.
-Many different things can be or become triggers.
+trigger is a reminder of something traumatic from the past, which can cause you to experience dissociation or other reactions.
+It could be something you hear, see, taste, smell or touch.
+It could also be a specific situation or way of moving your body.
+Many different things can be triggers.

 In a flashback, you may suddenly experience traumatic sensations or feelings from the past.
-This might be prompted by encountering a trigger.
-You may experience the flashback as reliving a traumatic event in the present.
-A flashback may cause you to switch to another part of your identity.
+This might happen when you experience a trigger.
+The flashback might make you feel like you’re reliving a traumatic event in the present.
+The experience may cause you to switch to another part of your identity.

 References and bibliography available on request.